-This form is to be completed twice-after both of your oral Consulting Reports.
+This form is to be completed three times-after both of your oral Consulting Reports, and when you submit your Research Project report.
 Both times, they should be emailed to your team-mates and submitted via BB Assignments to me.

-The first evaluation will alert your team-mates and me of any possible issues.
-The second will help me decide if there is any need to adjust individual grades up or down from the team grade.
+These will help me decide if there is any need to adjust individual grades up or down from the team grade.